-Our team has tested 20 different carry-ons over a year now to narrow in on the best of the best.
+Our team has tested 20 different carry-ons over the past year to narrow down the best of the best.
 We brought them all over the world on over 10 domestic and international flights, winnowing our selection to bring you the crème de la crème of these versatile pieces of luggage.
-We tested each carry-on with a mind for a number of different performance metrics, including build quality, packability, weight, and ease of transport.
+We tested each carry-on with a focus on a number of performance metrics, including build quality, packability, weight, and ease of transport.

-Lead tester Miya Tsudome, along with supporting staff writers Steve Graepel and Chris Carter, are globetrotters at their core, and have legions of airfare miles under their belts.
+Lead tester Miya Tsudome, along with supporting writers Meg Carney, Taneika Duhaney, Steve Graepel, and Chris Carter, are globetrotters at their core and have legions of airfare miles under their belts.
 They know what makes a carry-on worth its mettle, and won’t waste time toting a piece of junk around the airport.
-Rest assured — every bag on this guide has been vetted by these stone-cold pros, and had to pass a series of taxing tests to earn their spot on this guide.
+Rest assured — every bag on this guide has been vetted by these stone-cold pros and had to pass a series of taxing tests to earn their spot on this guide.

 Read on to learn more, explore our carry-on buyer’s guide, and reference our handy comparison chart and price & value sections for all the info you need to snag the best carry-on for your next trip.